-How Cheap Trick Wrapped Up Their Golden Era With ‘Found All the Parts’
+How Cheap Trick Wrapped Up a Golden Era With ‘Found All the Parts’

 "Can't Hold On," however, was a proper live recording, left over from the band's legendary At Budokan album from a couple of years before.
 The song showcases the darkest strains of Nielsen's power pop-crafting talents by welding a bluesy lick with a dramatic descending arpeggio, over which Zander declares, "It's my sunset ...
 My sun will set," which sounds an awful lot like "son of Sam" here.